brianmoney/n8n-nodes-bluesky/DEV.md

 - Default user folder is /home/node/.n8n in the official image.
 - Do not use a custom aggregator; let n8n discover via nodes/node_modules.
 - Ensure package.json n8n block points to dist/*.js paths.

+## Dev workflow: @n8n/node-cli (recommended)

+This route starts a local n8n pointed at this package with auto-linking and hot reload.
+No Docker required.

+Prereqs
+- Node 18+
+- pnpm 9+

+Setup
+- pnpm install

+Run (hot reload)
+- pnpm dev

+What happens
+- TypeScript watcher compiles to `dist/`
+- `n8n-node dev` starts n8n and links this package as a custom node
+- Open http://localhost:5678 and use the node

+Build
+- pnpm build

+Troubleshooting
+- If the node doesn’t show, clear: `rm -rf ~/.n8n-node-cli/.n8n/custom` and re-run `pnpm dev`